wimika/moneyguaed-xamarin/README.md

 var credential = new Credential
 {
-   HashAlgorithm = HashAlgorithm.SHA256, //SHA-256 Algorithm
+   HashAlgorithm = HashAlgorithm.SHA256, //SHA-256 Algorithm for example
    PasswordFragmentLength = StartingCharactersLength.FOUR, //how many characters from beginning of password to be hashed PasswordStartingCharactersHash = <hash>, //HashAlgorithm hash of first number of characters in PasswordFragmentLength Domain = credential.Domain, //Domain for which credential is to be checked